 The proposed BASIC track would consist of five levels that gradually increase the amount of risk and reward taken by the ACO.
 The first two levels, called “Level A” and “Level B” are identical one-sided models designed to allow new ACOs to establish themselves and gain familiarity with the program.
 Levels A and B are structured similarly to the current Track 1 program.
 After that there are three two-sided risk levels with progressively increasing amounts of risk and savings potential, called “Level C”, “Level D”, and “Level E”.
 Level E is similar to the current MSSP Track 1+ program, while Levels C and D have lower shared risk and savings potential.
 Each year, the ACO is automatically moved up one level in the progression until reaching Level E, where it would remain until the end of the five-year agreement period.
 The ACO can also choose to move into a higher level in the progression in any given year; however, once an ACO has moved up the automatic progression continues from its newly-selected level– the ACO cannot reverse or stop the progression.
 The only level an ACO can remain in for more than one year is Level E at the end of the progression, where the ACO would remain until the expiration of the five-year agreement.

 Whether an ACO can enter into the BASIC track, and where they are eligible to enter, depends on its makeup and history in the MSSP.
 New ACOs are eligible to enter the BASIC track at Level A. New ACOs are defined as those where fewer than 50 percent of its participating physicians have recent experience as part of a Track 1 ACO.
 Current Track 1 ACOs and re-entering ACOs, those where greater than 50 percent of the participants have recent experience in a Track 1 ACO, are eligible to enter the BASIC track; however, they are required to enter at Level B. This restricts more experienced ACOs to a single year of one-sided risk as opposed to the two years that new ACOs can choose.
 The ability to renew into the BASIC track for a second agreement period depends on if the ACO is determined to be high or low revenue.
+More information about what qualifies an ACO as high or low revenue can be found here (link to other blog).
 Low-revenue ACOs can enter a second BASIC agreement period limited to Level E only.
 High revenue ACOs are required to move up to the ENHANCED track or exit the program at the conclusion of their first agreement period.
 Low revenue ACOs also have a lower loss sharing limit.
-More information about what qualifies an ACO as high or low revenue can be found here.